 CDWF, MSW, LSWAIC

 I approach life and my profession with an enthusiasm for growth and wholehearted living.
-I provide compassionate individual, relationship and group therapy services to clients experiencing symptoms of anxiety and depression and/or challenges with life transitions and everyday stress.
-My focus is on helping adults and young adults work through difficult emotions and self-judgment by building strong emotional resources that increase self-love and acceptance in any situation.
+I provide compassionate individual and relationship therapy to clients experiencing symptoms of anxiety and depression and/or challenges with life transitions and everyday stress.
+My focus is on helping adults and young adults work through difficult emotions and self-judgment by building strong emotional resources that increase self-love and acceptance.

-I lead Seattle Family Support’s The Daring Way™ program based on the work of Dr. Brené Brown and I'm a Certified Daring Way™ Facilitator (CDWF).
-The Daring Way™ is a highly experiential methodology based on the research of Dr. Brené Brown that focuses on developing shame resilience skills and developing a courage practice that transforms the way we live, love, parent and lead.
+I lead Seattle Family Support’s The Daring Way™ program based on the work of Dr. Brené Brown.
+As a Certified Daring Way™ Facilitator (CDWF), I facilitate a highly experiential groups that focus on developing shame resilience skills and developing a courage practice that transforms the way we live, love, parent and lead.

-I am trained in several evidence-based treatment models including Cognitive Behavioral Therapy (CBT), Trauma Focused Cognitive Behavioral Therapy (TF-CBT), Acceptance and Commitment Therapy (ACT), Mindfulness Based Stress Reduction (MBSR) and the Gottman Method (Level 1).
-I adapt my approach to the specific needs of the client and apply elements of these models in my work.
+Born and raised in Seattle, I am an Associate Licensed Clinical Social Worker (LSWAIC).
+I am trained in several evidence-based treatment models and I adapt my approach to the specific needs of the client.
+Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness Based Stress Reduction (MBSR) and the Gottman Method (Level 1), are a few of the treatments that inform my work.

 I have a degree in Economics from Pomona College and a master’s degree in Social Work from the University of Washington.
 I am a member of the National Association of Social Workers (NASW).
 I continue my growth as a counselor by learning directly from clients and regularly consulting with colleagues at Seattle Family Support, LLC.